TobyLobster/StarshipCommand2022/README.md

 Some strings don't compress well, containing too many unusual characters.
 These are stored in a separate set of regular (uncompressed) strings.

+### Keyboard clash
+Having added / : and RETURN as keys, pressing combinations of these keys also generates a COPY key output (due to the limitations of the keyboard matrix), which unwantedly pauses the game.
+This did not happen in emulation, but did on a real BBC Micro.
+So I moved the pause function to the P key (SPACE to unpause).

 ## Final thoughts
 It is subjective of course, but I've always had a soft spot for Starship Command.
 It has unique elements that make it stand out from the herd.
 The explosions look great with a full particle system going on, with pieces rotating away.
 The way you can spray bullets around is very satisfying, and the physics are very believable.